Enhancing the filtered derived category

 Since $\bA$ is stable, the homotopy cofiber agrees with the homotopy fiber, up to shift.
 Moreover, homotopy (co)fibers commute.
 Applying these facts repeatedly, we compute

 Hence, the canonical map is a graded equivalence, as desired.

 \subsubsection Completion and derived graded equivalences

 We finish this subsection by identifying the weak equivalences in $\bFil(\bA)$ with derived graded equivalences.
 Although derived graded equivalences are by definition contained in the weak equivalences of~$\bFil(\bA)$, {\it a priori\/} it might be possible that the process of left Bousfield localization introduces new weak equivalences.
-Now we show that this is not the case in Proposition~\localwe.
+We show that this is not the case in \vlocalwe.

+To prepare for the proof of that Proposition, we recall some important machinery from the theory of model categories and then prove some technical lemmas.

-Recall that in a model category in $\bA$, there is a simplicial set known as the {\it derived mapping space\/} $\Map(X,Y)$ between any two objects $X$ and $Y$ in $\bA$.
-See Chapter~17, and in particular \S17.5.15, of Hirschhorn [\ModCat], who calls it the {\it functorial two-sided homotopy function complex}.
+In a model category $\bA$, there is a simplicial set known as the {\it derived mapping space\/} $\Map(X,Y)$ (sometimes also denoted RMap) between any two objects $X$ and $Y$ in $\bA$.
+See Chapter~17, and in particular \S17.5.15, of Hirschhorn~[\ModCat], who calls it the {\it functorial two-sided homotopy function complex}.
 This construction encodes important information about weak equivalences: Theorem~17.7.7 in~[\ModCat] states that a map $f \colon X \to Y$ is a weak equivalence in $\bA$ if and only if the induced map $\Map(W,X) \to \Map(W,Y)$ is a weak equivalence of simplicial sets for every object $W$ in $\bA$, and likewise if and only the induced map $\Map(Y,Z) \to \Map(X,Z)$ is a weak equivalence of simplicial sets for every object $Z$ in $\bA$.

 This construction is also central in Bousfield localization.
-Recall that for a morphism $f \colon X \to Y$ in $\bA$, an object $Z$ is {\it $f$-local\/} if the associated map $\Map(Y,Z) \to \Map(X,Z)$ is a weak equivalence.
-Similarly, for any object $Z$, a morphism $f \colon X \to Y$ is {\it $Z$-local\/} if the associated map $\Map(Y,Z) \to \Map(X,Z)$ is a weak equivalence.
-Given a collection $S$ of morphisms in a model category $\bA$, a map $f$ is a weak equivalences in the left Bousfield localization ${\rm L}_S \bA$ if it is local with respect to every object $X$ which is itself local with respect to every morphism in $S$.
+Recall that for a morphism $f \colon X \to Y$ in~$\bA$, an object~$Z$ is {\it $f$-local\/} if the associated map $\Map(Y,Z) \to \Map(X,Z)$ is a weak equivalence.
+Similarly, for any object~$Z$, a morphism $f \colon X \to Y$ is {\it $Z$-local\/} if the associated map $\Map(Y,Z) \to \Map(X,Z)$ is a weak equivalence.
+Given a collection~$S$ of morphisms in a model category~$\bA$, a map~$f$ is a weak equivalence in the left Bousfield localization $\loc_S \bA$ if it is local with respect to every object~$X$ that is itself local with respect to every morphism in~$S$.